NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 6. Check it with course staff and point out any problems you spotted.
 7. If it looks good, carefully remove your board.
 8. If something is wrong, you'll need to remove all the paste using Kimwipes and alcohol and start again.
 You can do this many times.
 9. You need to be very exacting about paste application.
 The solder needs to be very crisply defined.
 If it doesn't look good, you'll have to redo it.
-Redoing it is not hard, and good practice, so there's no point in settling for sub-standard paste application.
+Redoing it is not hard, and it's good practice, so there's no point in settling for sub-standard paste application.

 **A Stencil**